 Let’s find out from those who know exactly why blood pressure, otherwise known as hypertension, matters for our health, and how the pressure gets ramped up in the first place.
-Then, we’ll see about bringing things down a notch, naturally, and learn just how achievable that might be in a majority of cases.
+Then, we’ll see about bringing things down a notch through natural high blood pressure remedies, and learn just how achievable that might be in a majority of cases.

 That 50-million-cases-of-HBP stat comes courtesy of the National Heart Lung and Blood Institute, and is brought to our attention by Jolie Root, LPN, LNC, nutritionist and educator for Carlson Laboratories, Arlington Heights, IL.
 She also commences a discussion of the deadly significance of HBP.
 According to Root, each increase in blood pressure in increments of 20 (systolic)/10 (diastolic) mmHG doubles the risk of cardiovascular disease, starting with 115/75 mmHg (millimeters of mercury are the pressure units used to account for blood pressure).
 “On average, lowering blood pressure is associated with a 35–40% reduction in incidence of stroke, a 20-25% reduction in incidence of heart attack and a 50% reduction in risk of heart failure,” she says.
 Putting the risk more starkly is one study that traces approximately 400,000 annual deaths in the United States to issues stemming from HBP (2).